KJKJ

-KJKJ (107.5 FM, "KJ108") is an American commercial Mainstream Rock radio station serving Grand Forks, North Dakota, United States.
+KJKJ (107.5 FM, "KJ108") is an American commercial active rock radio station serving Grand Forks, North Dakota, United States.
 It first began broadcasting in 1985.
 The station is currently owned by iHeartMedia, Inc. and the station's broadcast license is held by iHM Licenses, LLC.
-KJKJ primarily competes with Leighton Broadcasting's classic rock 1590 KGFK/95.7 K239BG/97.5 K248DH "Rock 95."
+KJKJ primarily competes with Leighton Broadcasting's classic rock 1590 KGFK/95.7 K239BG/97.5 K248DH "Rock 95".

 Programming

 Weekday personalities on KJKJ include the "BigDogz" morning show, Scott Gilbert on mid-days, Jon Roberts on afternoons.

 The BigDogz

 The station's coarse comedy satirical news and variety morning show pranksters, The BigDogz (sometimes spelled Dawgz), is one of the first of their type, commonly compared to the syndicated morning show Bob and Tom, Tom Barnard's show on KQRS-FM, and Howard Stern.
 The BigDogz is hosted by Bill Tanner, Scott Gilbert and on salute to women Wednesday's includes Carrisa (spelling may differ).
 BigDogz has been on the air since 1995.
 The BigDogz are known mainly for satire of local and national events; mixed with a variety of characters.
 The BigDogz talk weekly to comedian Bob Zany and host him annually for a series of comedy shows typically held at Muddy Rivers Ballrooms.

 Former hosts also include Pat Mars.